 Smart glasses are hard to get right.
 Just ask Google.
 But Facebook backs itself to build better frames, with the help of Zuckerberg’s buddies at Ray-Ban.
 Shipped in several classic styles – including the iconic Wayfarers – the new Stories are more Fifties chic than Silicon Valley geek.
-Weighing just 5g more than a standard pair, the connected specs come equipped with dual 5MP cameras either side of your eyes, for shooting stereoscopic stills or 1184x1184 video at 30fps.
+Weighing just 5g more than a standard pair, the connected specs come equipped with dual 5MP cameras either side of your eyes, for shooting stereoscopic stills or 1184×1184 video at 30fps.
 Reckon you’ll fly under the radar?
 An LED alerts subjects that the lenses are looking.
 Integrated open-ear speakers let you listen without losing yourself, plus a three-mic array means you can call your mates or Facebook Assistant (while onlookers wonder why you’re talking to yourself).
 There’s also a touch panel along the right temple for easy volume and song control.
 Squaring off against the Spectacles by Snap, the Stories should make it a cinch to snap and share quick clips to your socials, with the fresh Facebook View app on hand for editing duties.
 Paired up via Wi-Fi and Bluetooth, the frames are good for 50 vids when fully charged by the battery-boosting protective case.
-The Ray-Ban Stories start at approximately ₹30,400.
+Available now, the Ray-Ban Stories start at £299.

 Luxottica is lending its glasses expertise, but just how quickly will we see the results?